dulapahv/AceMath/README.md

 2. pip install firebase-admin
 3. pip install stopwatch.py

 To launch the game, simply compile Main.py.
-You can go to getting_started-AceMath.pdf and documentation-AceMath.pdf to learn more about this game!
+You can also go to getting_started-AceMath.pdf and documentation-AceMath.pdf to learn more about this game!